Editor’s note: Legendary Muhammad Ali passed away on June 3, 2016 at the age of 74.

 “When the flight attendant asked them to resume their original seats, my father stopped her and asked the little boy if he had ever flown first class.
 The boy shyly replied, ‘No’.
 My dad smiled and said, ‘Then this is your lucky day.’
 The boy’s father thanked us, and we headed to the back of the plane to our new seats.
 As you can see, my father passed a hero’s test far beyond all the best.”

-Excerpts from the book, More Than A Hero: Muhammad Ali’s Life Lessons Through His Daughter’s Eyes.
-Muhammad Ali celebrated his 69th birthday on January 17, 2011.
+The above excerpts from the book, More Than A Hero: Muhammad Ali’s Life Lessons Through His Daughter’s Eyes were published on this website on the occasion of Muhammad Ali’s 69th birthday on January 17, 2011.

 We welcome feedback/letters from our readers.